pbstrein/docs/content/docs/reference/pkg/azure/eventhub/subscription.md

             </td>
             <td class="align-top">{{% md %}}
  (Optional)
-The idle interval after which the
+The idle interval after which the topic is automatically deleted as an [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+The minimum duration is `5` minutes or `P5M`.
-Subscription is automatically deleted, minimum of 5 minutes.
-Provided in the TimeSpan format.
  {{% /md %}}